Disease Management Programs

 - Camp Catch Your Breath

 A week-long, overnight, summer educational camp for boys and girls (8-13) with asthma.
 The camp is located in Jackson's Mill, WV.
 Download and print the brochure to know more or fill out an application online.
+You can also visit the website for more information about the camp and the sponsors.

 This multi-faceted initiative has helped us to achieve the lowest asthma-related emergency department visit rate in the state of West Virginia for participating managed care companies.